-The CGV design is one of several studies produced each year by the Surface Ship CONFORM program to provide OPNAV with alternative, feasible total ship concepts for IOC's 20 years in the future and to provide R&D planners with feedback regarding the future total ship impact of R&D alternatives.
+The CGV design is one of several studies produced each year by the Surface Ship CONFORM program to provide OPNAV with alternative. feasible total ship concepts for the future and to provide R&D planners with leedback regarding the future total ship impact of R&D alternatives.

 The concept and requirements for the CGV were developed as part of the OP-96 Alternative Battle Group Concept Study (ABGCS).
-Begun in 1978, the ABGCS had the purpose of examining alternatives to the existing carrier battle groups that could complement a carrier battle force just after the turn of the century (2001).
 The stimulus for the VSTOL CGV was a set of studies that showed the need for future battle groups to deploy large numbers of extremely long range offensive and defensive missiles in concert with high endurance surveillance and targeting VSTOL aircraft.